Older drivers

 Older driver

-The statistics are on the side of older drivers - as a general rule insurers consider you less likely to be in an accident the older you get.
-Drivers over the age of 40 who've been driving since 17 would have over 20 years of experience on the road - so are considered to be the safest.
-If you've had years worth of no claims bonuses on top of this you'll find many insurers may offer you huge discounts on your premiums.
+As a general rule insurers consider you less likely to be in an accident the older you get.
+Drivers over the age of 40 who've been driving since 17 are considered to be among the safest.
+And if you've had years of no claims you'll find many insurers offer a discount on your premium.

 Choice of vehicle for older drivers